 On May 31, 2012, we acquired Ideas International Limited ("Ideas International"), a publicly-owned Australian corporation (see Note 2-Acquisition in the Notes to the Condensed Consolidated Financial Statements for additional information).
-All of Ideas International's business operations are being integrated into the Company's Research segment, and its operating results and business measurements are included in the Company's consolidated and segment results and disclosures beginning on the date of acquisition.
-The impact of the acquisition was not material for the three and six months ended June 30, 2012.
+Ideas International's business operations have been integrated into the Company's Research segment, and its operating results and business measurements are included in the Company's consolidated and segment results and disclosures beginning on the date of acquisition.
+The impact of the acquisition was not material for the three and nine months ended September 30, 2012.